ahmedalashii/DecentralizedBlockchainNodeJs/README.md

 ## Setup and use
--- This is all completely made by effort of Ahmed Hesham Alashi ...\n First, be sure to have Nodejs installed on your machine.
+-- This is all completely made by effort of Ahmed Hesham Alashi ...

+First, be sure to have Nodejs installed on your machine.

 Next, install all the needed packages: